Engineering grads have a tough time selecting their preferred laptop as there are so many options.

-The 10 hour support of the battery provides a lot of time for browsing, gaming, etc. What makes it even better, is that it features thunderbolt charging to ensure fast recharging of the notebook while keeping it cool (it avoids heating the laptop).
+The 10-hour support of the battery provides a lot of time for browsing, gaming, etc. What makes it even better, is that it features thunderbolt charging to ensure fast recharging of the notebook while keeping it cool (it avoids heating the laptop).

 Overall, we recommend this laptop to those who need to run powerful applications smoothly with no interruption.

-We’ve been reviewing high-end laptops over $1000, so if you’ were looking for a sigh of relief, then the ASUS Vivobook will be just what you need.
+We’ve been reviewing high-end laptops for over $1000, so if you were looking for a sigh of relief, then the ASUS Vivobook will be just what you need.
 (Please note that the Vivobook is by no means inferior to the other products on this list even though it is less costly than high-end laptops.)

 In terms of functionality and powerful tech, it is right up there with the laptops reviewed thus far.
 Where the price tag difference is evident is in the display and sound system.
 Therefore, this is one of those laptops that will smoothly run all your apps; however, this isn’t the make for your 3D software.
-Nonetheless, you’ll be able to run all your software on this laptop; the GTX 1650 and Core i7 processor ensure that much.
+Nonetheless, you’ll be able to run all your software on this laptop; the GTX 1650 Ti and 10th gen Core i7 processor ensure that much.

 In terms of power, this has a powerhouse of a chip which is why it can be used for intensive tasks.
 Further, the 16GB RAM ensures that this laptop is indeed a solid laptop that can be used for extensive work.

 ASUS’s magnificence is in their design.
 The laptop is just the right weight and size so you can carry it around with ease, but you can also feel the stability and sturdiness of the chassis.
 Further, it features the IceCool technology that keeps the device cool even after prolonged use.